gilbertohasnofb/auxjad/docs/examples/example-3-looping.rst

 .. figure:: ../_images/image-example-3-looping-2.png

-Let's now change the value of ``step_size`` from a crotchet into a semiquaver and output six more measures.
+Let's now change the value of :attr:`~auxjad.WindowLooper.step_size` from a crotchet into a semiquaver and output six more measures.

     >>> looper.step_size = (1, 16)
     >>> notes = looper.output_n(6)